KarlEilebrecht/audlang-spec/doc/AudienceDefinitionLanguageSpecification.md

 ```sql
 CURB (color = red OR fabric = cotton OR look = fancy) >= 3
 ```
 This might be relevant during the execution of the expression which could otherwise potentially interfere with the strictness rules (see [§5 Negation](#5-negation)).
-CURB *never inherits STRICT* from an enclosing negation, and all negations implied by boolean CURB-resolution (see example above) are *default negations* and thus never strict.
+CURB *never inherits STRICT* from any enclosing negation, and all negations implied by boolean CURB-resolution (see example above) are *default negations* and thus never strict.

 :bulb: Technically, the curb's bound value is a 64 bit value (see [§2.1.1 Integer Values](#211-integer-values)), way larger than any expected bound value.
 Implementors must provide clear and helpful error messages in case a user misinterprets the bound and enters a very large value.
 This should be detected and reported early in the parsing process rather than causing mysterious issues down the execution chain.

+**:warning: Important:** While the CURB-feature is a powerful tool, it also enables any user to **overload** a system by *combinatoric explosion*.
+By including enough options or by nesting CURBs everybody can create expressions that become huge after resolving the CURB, impossible to be executed on any target data store.
+Implementors should keep this in mind and install *fuses* that protect the infrastructure and return proper information to users who create such overly complex expressions.

 [:arrow_right: §4.3 Curbed Or](#43-curbed-or)